 When enabled, Cisco Umbrella's intelligent proxy intercepts and proxies requests for malicious files embedded within certain so-called "grey" domains.
 You enable and disable the intelligent proxy when first creating a policy and, once configured, from the Policy Summary page.

-Note: The intelligent proxy and related features is only available for customers with the Umbrella Insights or Umbrella Platform packages.
+Note: The intelligent proxy and related features are only available for customers with the Umbrella Insights or Umbrella Platform packages.
 For more information about packages, see Umbrella Package Comparison.
 Contact your Cisco account representative with any questions.

 Wait, what's a proxy?

 A proxy is just a step between your computer or mobile device and the internet.
 It intercepts requests to internet content, inspects them and if it doesn't find a problem, allows access.
 However, if there's a security threat posed by the content the computer or mobile device is trying to access, the proxy blocks access to it.
 This quickly and easily protects you without the threat ever coming near enough to do harm.

 When enabling the intelligent proxy, we highly recommend also selecting SSL Decryption, which broadens the scope of your protection.
 With SSL decryption, you must install the Cisco root certificate.
 As well, with SSL Decryption selected, you can create a list of content categories to excluded from being sent to the intelligent proxy.
 For more information, see Enable the Intelligent Proxy.

 As with any change, we recommend that you first enable the intelligent proxy for a small subset of your identities to ensure full compatibility; you may find you need to expand your allow list.